2025 Oklahoma State Cowboys baseball team

-The 2025 Oklahoma State Cowboys baseball team will represent Oklahoma State University during the 2025 NCAA Division I baseball season.
-The Cowboys will play their home games at O'Brate Stadium as a member of the Big 12 Conference.
-They will be led by head coach Josh Holliday, in his thirteenth season at Oklahoma State.
+The 2025 Oklahoma State Cowboys baseball team represented Oklahoma State University during the 2025 NCAA Division I baseball season.
+The Cowboys played their home games at O'Brate Stadium as a member of the Big 12 Conference.
+They were led by head coach Josh Holliday, in his 13th season at Oklahoma State.

-Oklahoma State enters the season as the defending Big 12 Conference baseball tournament champions.
+Oklahoma State entered the season as the defending Big 12 Conference baseball tournament champions.
+They finished in seventh place in the Big 12 regular season.

 Previous season

-Oklahoma State is coming off of a season that saw the Pokes win their fifth ever Big 12 tournament title, their first since 2019, and their 26th overall tournament championship including their tenure in the Big Eight and Missouri Valley conferences.
+Oklahoma State came off a season that saw the Pokes win their fifth ever Big 12 tournament title, their first since 2019, and their 26th overall tournament championship including their tenure in the Big Eight and Missouri Valley conferences.
 The Pokes finished the 2024 season with a 37–16 overall record and a 19–9 record in Big 12 play.
 In the Big 12 tournament, Oklahoma State beat their in-state rivals, Oklahoma, 9–3 in the championship.

-The Pokes were awarded with a top 16 overall seed in the 2024 NCAA Division I baseball tournament, which gave them the right to host a regional.
+The Pokes were awarded with a top 16 overall seed in the NCAA Division I baseball tournament, which gave them the right to host a regional.
 In the Stillwater Regional, Oklahoma State lost in the regional final against Florida.

-Outfielders, Carson Benge and Zach Ehrhard were named to the All-Big 12 first team.
-All named to the All-Big 12 first team included designated hitter, Easton Carmichael, and starting pitcher, Brian Holiday.
+Outfielders Carson Benge and Zach Ehrhard were named to the All-Big 12 first team.
+Also named to the All-Big 12 first team were designated hitter Easton Carmichael and starting pitcher Brian Holiday.
 Infielder Colin Brueggemann, outfielder Nolan Schubart, and relief pitcher Robert Cranz were named to the All-Big 12 second time.
-Finally, Aidan Meola and Tommy Molsky were named Big-12 honorable mentions.
+Aidan Meola and Tommy Molsky were named Big-12 honorable mentions.

 Preseason

-Preseason Big 12 awards and honors

-Preseason awards will be announced in January or February 2025.